Classification: Straight Bourbon

 Chattanooga Whiskey 91 is a nice introduction to what the distillery declares to be a Tennessee High Malt Whiskey.
 It delivers a mostly well-balanced sip that at only 91 proof, is flavorful and easy to enjoy.
 Additionally, Chattanooga Whiskey 91 provides an inexpensive way for those that haven’t tried a high malted bourbon before to try one without breaking the bank.
 It’s a bourbon worth seeking out for those looking to switch things up from a more traditionally made and tasting bourbon.

-The sample used for this review was provided to us at no cost courtesy its respective company.
-We thank them for allowing us to review it with no strings attached.
+The sample used for this review was provided at no cost courtesy of Chattanooga Whiskey Co.
+We thank them for the sample and for allowing us to review it with no strings attached.